 So he made the trip to North America.
 First to Canada, then south of the border to Mexico, and finally to the USA in places like Tennessee, Florida, Texas, Louisiana, Alabama, and California, where his image continued to clash with what was deemed decent by mostly a conservative mentality, similar to what he faced in England.

-But knowing Street, this only fueled him to work harder to succeed and prove everyone wrong once again.
-To counter the stigma of being "too short," Street got special soles on his boots made that gave him about three more inches in height, and he began wearing feathers in his hair to give the illusion of height.
+But knowing Adrian Street, this only fueled him to work harder to succeed and prove everyone wrong once again.
+To counter the stigma of being "too short," Street got special soles on his boots that gave him about three more inches in height, and he began wearing feathers in his hair to give the illusion of height.

 In the ‘80s, the sport increasingly transitioned into an era of big personalities, flamboyant outfits, and outlandish angles.
 The "Exotic One" seemed right at home and was ahead of the curve many years before.

 He realized kayfabe (mostly the part about bad guys and good guys not being seen together outside of the ring) was very important in North America.
-In England, he remembers that the fans accepted that wrestlers socialized outside of the ring, but this was not the case on "this side of the pond."
+In England, he remembers that the fans accepted that wrestlers socialized outside the ring, but this was not the case on "this side of the pond."

-"Hot Stuff" Eddie Gilbert was relieved that he wasn’t going to work with Savage anymore because he claimed that he was unpredictable, difficult to work with, and would even throw soda all over him.
+"Hot Stuff" Eddie Gilbert was relieved that he wouldn’t work with Savage anymore because he claimed that he was unpredictable, difficult to work with, and would even throw soda all over him.
 He went on to tell Street, "He’s a complete nutcase.
 They figure you’re the only one in the territory who can control him."

 Watch below: "I got more manhood in my little finger than Randy Savage has in his whole body!"